ibm-cloud-docs/openshift/satellite_expose_apps.md

 * A **controller** that watches `LoadBalancer` services and assigns external IPs to them from an AddressPool.
 * And the **speaker** pods that hold, reply to ARP requests and handles failover of the external IPs.

 **Limitations**: `externalTrafficPolicy: local` only sends traffic to the pods on the same node as the speaker that holds the external IP.
+This is due to the usual and well-known kube-proxy behaviour.

 1. Verify that the MetalLB Operator is available in the {{site.data.keyword.redhat_openshift_notm}} Marketplace:
    ```sh